fjellvannet/intrusion-detection-in-kubernetes/README.md

 # Intrusion detection in Kubernetes - a study of tools and techniques
 This repository demonstrates how a Proof of Concept of the applications demonstrated in Lukas Neuenschwander's master's thesis "Intrusion Detecion in Kubernetes - a study of tools and techniques" can be installed on an x86-based Ubuntu Linux server that can be a virtual machine.
 Most of the commands can be applied on other server operating systems or Kubernetes distributions as well.
+The thesis document can be found in this repository at [`./Lukas Neuenschwander MSc.
+Intrusion Detection in Kubernetes - A study of tools and techniques.pdf`](Lukas%20Neuenschwander%20MSc.%20Intrusion%20Detection%20in%20Kubernetes%20-%20A%20study%20of%20tools%20and%20techniques.pdf).

 ## 1. Install and configure the microk8s cluster
 Start on a Ubuntu 24.04 LTS machine, 22.04 will also work.
 If you have only one node, it should have at least 16 GB of RAM to properly work - on 3 nodes 8 GB of RAM on each node will suffice.